 Removal of the Made Ground and introduction of the lake liner is considered sufficient to break this potential pollutant pathway.
-REC understands that any new planting will be within newly placed topsoil above the lake liner.
+REC understands that any new planting will be within newly placed 300mm thick layer of topsoil above the lake liner.

-2.3.5 Japanese Knotweed
+2.3.4 Japanese Knotweed